Country Profile: Cocos (Keeling) Islands

 Environment

-- Environmental Issues: Limited freshwater resources and illegal fishing
+- Environmental Issues: Limited freshwater, illegal fishing

-- Land Use: 0% agricultural land
+- Land Use: 100% other (no agricultural land)

 Transportation

-- Airports: 1 (planned for 2025)
+- Airports: 1

 Communications

-- Internet users: 13.4% of the population (2021 est.)
+- Internet Users (2021): 13.4% of the population

-- Internet country code: .cc
+- Internet Country Code: .cc

 Key Metrics